Providing free legal information and representation to the low income community since 1969.

 In Alberta, employees generally have the right to:

-- be paid a minimum wage ($9.95 per hour in Alberta as of November 2013, unless you are serving liquor, in which case minimum wage is $9.05).
+Be paid a minimum wage ($9.95 per hour in Alberta as of November 2013, unless you are serving liquor, in which case the minimum wage is $9.05).
 NOTE: One cannot agree to work for less than minimum wage.

-An employee cannot be required to work more than 12 hours in any 24-hour period unless there is an emergency or an accident (there are some exceptions).
+An employee cannot be required to work more than 12 hours in any 24-hour period unless there is an emergency or an accident.
+(There are some exceptions for certain industries.)

 Any changes to an employee’s normal shift must be posted 24 hours before the change is to take place.